Skip to content

 What Is unlazy?

-unlazy is a universal lazy loading library leveraging native browser APIs.
-It is intended to be used with inlined (blurry) placeholder images or a placeholder image representation like a BlurHash or ThumbHash alongside the native loading="lazy" attribute.
+unlazy is a lazy loading library that leverages native browser APIs.
+It uses inlined placeholder images or hash-based representations like BlurHash or ThumbHash alongside the native loading="lazy" attribute.

 How It Works

-unlazy enhances the native loading="lazy" attribute by processing images and managing their lifecycle:
+unlazy enhances loading="lazy" by processing images and managing their lifecycle:

-2. Placeholder Generation: Decodes BlurHash or ThumbHash strings (via data-blurhash or data-thumbhash attributes) into PNG data URIs for placeholders.
+2. Placeholder Generation: Decodes BlurHash or ThumbHash strings into PNG data URIs for placeholders.

-3. Chrome Workaround: Generates unique indexed SVG placeholders to prevent Chrome's aggressive image loading behavior that can trigger load events prematurely.
+3. Chrome Workaround: Generates unique indexed SVG placeholders to prevent Chrome's aggressive loading behavior that triggers load events prematurely.

-4. Automatic Sizes Calculation: Calculates the sizes attribute based on the image's display width when data-sizes="auto" is set.
+4. Auto Sizes: Calculates the sizes attribute based on display width when data-sizes="auto" is set.

 SEO